OXO Tot Food Masher Review

 |Included Accessories||Lid||Tamper, Recipe Booklet||HomeMade Essentials Package Available with 1 Recipe Book, 6 Glass 4oz Storage Jars, 60 Labels, Immersion Blender with Food Processor Attachment and Pocket Guide||Reversible Slicing/Shredding Disc||None|

 |Available Accessories||None||Yes||Sage Baby Eco Steamer, Sage Spoonfuls - Simple Recipes, Healthy Meals, Happy Babies; Sage Spoonfuls Pocket Guide, Assorted Storage Jars, Pouches, Snackie and Munchie Bag Sets||Crinkle Cut/Fine Shred Disc||None|

 Founded in 1990, OXO is an American manufacturer of housewares and kitchen products, with a mission to create tools that make everyday tasks easier.

 The OXO has one of the lowest scores for puree quality.
 It will not produce silky-smooth purees for a beginner baby, and it cannot remove skins or seeds.
-But, this product is not designed to achieve similar quality to electric machines.
+But, this product is not designed or expected to achieve similar quality to electric machines.
 It is essentially a glorified fork and bowl, with a lid, to be portable and aid in mashing food on the go.

 We recommend this product for an advanced eater or toddler who can manage texture and some pieces.
 It did a fair job mashing bananas, avocados, pasta, and broccoli.